willsam100/CodingWIthSamBlog/_posts/2019-03-11-xamarin-forms-push-notifications-a-worked-example-with-fcm-on-android.md

 </tr>
 </tbody>
 </table>
-<p>The big difference about this though, is that using the curl is really hard.
+The big difference about this though, is that using the curl is really hard.
 To send this message, we can't use the API key.
 Instead, we need to generate an OAuth short-lived token - that's hard.
-For OAuth, use libraries.</p>
+For OAuth, use libraries.

-<p><strong>HTTP v1 API with .NET</strong></p>
+## HTTP v1 API with .NET
-<p>Instead of using, curl, let's change to .NET, and use that.
+Instead of using, curl, let's change to .NET, and use that.
 We'll need this to deploy to the backend anyway.
-To run this code locally, I'm going to use a simple console application running on dotnet core 2.*</p>
+To run this code locally, I'm going to use a simple console application running on dotnet core 2.*

-<p>Install the required NuGet package - FirebaseAdmin (at the time or writing the latest version was 1.2.0).</p>
+Install the required NuGet package - FirebaseAdmin (at the time or writing the latest version was 1.2.0).
-<p>First we need to authenticate:</p>
+First we need to authenticate:
 <table class="pre">
 <tbody>
 <tr>